When creating a more liberating world inclusive of all people, an intersectionality lens, or an intersectionality methodology, is required.

 17. Privileged people who insist they be taught about structural oppression in joyful ways, void of the emotional aspects, are selfish and have no real desire to learn; rather, they want to be “entertained”, thus adding more stress to the oppressed person.
 Learning about intersectional oppression is rooted in tough love.

-18. If your event claims to be about addressing structural oppression such as racism and sexism, yet is it not intersectional you are very likely an ableist which is akin to being racist and sexist.
+18. If your event claims to be about addressing structural oppression such as racism and sexism, yet it is not intersectional you are very likely an ableist which is akin to being racist and sexist.

 19. Genuine intersectional organizers know that it is the oppressed who hold the knowledge for society to re-gain its humanity and their praxis reflects this wisdom.